 - Although the estimated number of animals used in research per year is at least 17 million, 80% to 90% are thought to be rats and mice.
 Does this fact change students' views about the ethical nature of animal research?
 Does the external validity of animal research (that is, its generalizability to humans) make a difference? - What are students' feelings about wearing fur?
 This practice has drawn especially sharp attention from animal activists.
 For example, Bob Barker has criticized the Miss America Pageant for its use of fur.
 How do students feel about cosmetics companies testing their products on animals, injecting chemicals into their eyes and the like?
 Neither of these issues actually deal with psychology, but they do raise the ire of animal activists and may explain some of the vehemence directed at behavioral research involving animal subjects. - Why are animal activists so alarmed about animal research but not about pet care?
-The Newsweek article quotes the American Humane Association as stating that more than 2,000 dogs and 3,500 cats are born every hour, compared with 415 babies per hour.
+The Newsweek article quoted the American Humane Association as stating that more than 2000 dogs and 3500 cats are born every hour, compared with 415 babies per hour.
 Also, in 1987 more than 22 million cats and dogs were taken in by animal shelters, and at least 12 million were destroyed. - What about the relative value of human life compared to that of animals?
-The Newsweek article contains a poignant essay by a mother whose daughter has cystic fibrosis: "If you had to choose between saving a very cute dog or my equally cute, blond, brown-eyed daughter, whose life would you choose?
+The Newsweek article contained a poignant essay by a mother whose daughter has cystic fibrosis: "If you had to choose between saving a very cute dog or my equally cute, blond, brown-eyed daughter, whose life would you choose?
 It's not a difficult choice, is it?
 My daughter has cystic fibrosis.
 Her only hope for a normal life is that researchers, some of them using animals, will find a cure.
 Don't misunderstand.
 It's not that I don't love animals, it's just that I love Claire more" (Cowley, 1988, p.
 55). - What about the radical animal activists who have resorted to breaking into laboratories and releasing animals involved in research?
 Or to vandalizing such laboratories?
 Or to planting booby traps or bombs that will injure, maim, or even kill the researchers?
 Where do the rights of animals and researchers begin and end?

-You can expect this to be an emotionally charged issue in class.
-It is likely that students will end up on opposite sides of the issue, perhaps with very strong feelings.
-Be careful to moderate the discussion in such a way that you don't end up alienating a portion of the class.
+This topic may be emotionally charged.
+Students may end up on opposite sides of the issue, perhaps with very strong feelings.
+Be sure to moderate the discussion in such a way that you don't end up alienating a portion of the class.